-Football Ausgtralia is dedicated to promoting and strengthening the reputation of football in Australia, and the reputation of Australian football on the world stage.
-A dedicated integrity framework for football in Australia is an important mechanism for both protecting and enhancing the standards of performance, behaviour and professionalism for football participants and stakeholders in Australia.
+Football Australia is dedicated to promoting and strengthening the reputation of football in Australia, and the reputation of Australian football on the world stage.
+A dedicated integrity framework for football in Australia is an important mechanism for both protecting and enhancing the standards of safety, fairness and conduct for all football participants and stakeholders in Australia.

 The regulations, policies and guidelines which underpin Football Australia’s integrity framework include the following:

 - Football Australia National Anti-Doping Policy

 - Football Australia National Code of Conduct and Ethics

 - Football Australia Sports Betting and Match Manipulation Guidelines

 The Football Australia Integrity Department manages integrity issues that arise within the sport throughout the country on behalf of Football Australia.
 The Integrity Department also works closely with other Football Australia and Competition Administration staff, including medical experts and competition managers at Football Australia, Football Australia’s Member Federations and APL.

 Football Australia also works with a number of external stakeholders in managing integrity threats to football, including Sport Integrity Australia, FA’s integrity partner (Sportradar), FIFA and AFC, national, state and territory law enforcement and other government agencies as well as its approved sports betting providers.